The News Section is currently under construction. Please check

 The article appears at RealClearPolitics and at other Web sites—and may be read online by clicking on this link or the link above—or it may be read in its entirety too by clicking on the links at the bottom of this Web page and downloading it.

-Next, we are pleased with the favorable comments that
+Next, we were pleased with the favorable comments that

 D. Naegele's article in the American Banker,